Nickchapman3773/Uranium-Fever/README.md

 	- Enable Passive Waiting.
 	- Set framerate limiter to Front Edge Sync.
 ## BSA Decompressor - Reduces load time and stuttering:
+> [!note]
+> This section is still under construction!
 	- In your Installation Location, open the BSA Decompressor folder.
 	- Run FNV BSA Decompressor.exe.
 	- The Fallout: New Vegas and Decompressed Archives paths should be filled by default (Root folder and Data folder respectively).
 If they aren't, close the program and re-run your game launcher to generate the required registry key.
 	- Click Decompress, then exit the program once finished.

 # Launching The Game
+> [!note]
+> This section is still under construction!
 	- The game CANNOT be launched outside of MO2, though a shortcut can be created and placed on your desktop:
 	- Navigate to MO2.
 	- Select Uranium Fever from the dropdown list on the right, then run.
 # deleting downloads and hidden files .mohidden
+> [!note]
+> This section is still under construction!
 # Updating the List:
+> [!note]
+> This section is still under construction!
 	- Reinstall the list from the Wabbajack tool and enable the "Overwrite Installation" checkbox.
 	- Reapply the 4GB Patch and BSA Decompressor as instructed above.
 	- Reapply the modlist and load order as instructed above.

 # FAQ:
+> [!note]
+> This section is still under construction!
 - Ragdolls no crash

+# Support & Feedback:
+> [!note]
+> This section is still under construction!
-# Support & Feedback: Visit our Uranium Fever discord channels in Sweets Retreat Server at https://discord.gg/gV2XTbXm.
+Visit our Uranium Fever discord channels in Sweets Retreat Server at https://discord.gg/gV2XTbXm.

 # Credits/Thanks:
-- All mod authors whose incredible content is included in Uranium Fever.
+- ALL of the amazing mod authors whose incredible content made Uranium Fever possible.
-- Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in substantial amounts of discussion, planning, patching, and testing.
+- Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in substantial amounts of discussion, planning, patching, and testing in order to make Uranium Fever a reality.
-- Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as broken ram :D).
+- Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram :D).
-- InTheGrave and Shabby Pirate for advising on BSA packing, compression, and generally being an incredibly wise, supportive, and patient individual.
+- InTheGrave and Shabby Pirate for advising on compression and BSA packing to optimize the list.
-- Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on my behalf.
+- Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.
-- Xilando, Quicksilver5000, and PhysicsGaming for giving special permissions and alterations for their mods included in the list (Armed to the Teeth, B42 Quickthrow, B42 Inspect, Keybind Quick Display).
+- Xilando and Quicksilver5000 for giving special permissions for minor alterations of their mods included in the list (Armed to the Teeth, B42 Quickthrow, and B42 Inspect)
+- PhysicsGaming for spending a substantial amount adjusting Keybind Quick Display so that it could be optimally utilized in Uranium Fever.
 - Conzo for making custom setting patches for multiple mods in the list.
 - DoktorAkcel for allowing the inclusion of his PipBoy 2000 Static Remover Patch that has not been formally uploaded.
-- Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO process in the list.
+- Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process.
-- Wall and Vish for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in the instructions for Uranium Fever.
+- Wall and Vish for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.